 Whilst the majority of Maine Coons lick their owners as a sign of affection and love, others may lick because they are stressed.
 Licking helps calm cats, by reducing their anxiety and tension.
 Maine Coons weaned too early will also lick their owner’s fingers.
 Excessive Maine Coon grooming is a sign your cat is distressed.

 If you notice your Maine Coon licking your hands, arms, or legs more often than normal, check the table below to determine the root cause.

 10 Reasons Why Your Maine Coon Licks You

 Maine Coon cats lick their owners for a variety of reasons.
-Whilst the usual interpretation of this behaviour is considered to be down to a Maine Coon being affectionate towards their owner, there are a few other reasons that may account for this common cat behaviour.
+Whilst the usual interpretation of this behavior is considered to be down to a Maine Coon being affectionate towards its owner, there are a few other reasons that may account for this common cat behavior.

 The table below highlights the top ten reasons why Maine Coons lick their owners:

 |Affection||Maine Coons are very affectionate towards their owners|